UCLOrengoGroup/cath-todo/README.md

 # CATH: TODO

-This project exists to allow anyone to create and keep track of issues relating to the [CATH protein structure classification](http://cathdb.info), including:
+This project exists to allow external users (that's you) to create and keep track of issues relating to the [CATH protein structure classification](http://cathdb.info), including:

  * CATH data
  * CATH web pages
  * CATH API

-We encourage anyone to add your own issues: whether that's a query where something is unclear, a wishlist for a feature you would like to see or any problems/bugs with the current pages.
+We encourage anyone and everyone to add issues - no matter how trivial or complex it may seem.
+This might be a query because some part of the documentation is unclear, a wishlist for a feature you would like to see, or a problems/bug encountered on the web pages (hopefully not).
+All feedback is very welcome.

+We cannot guarantee a timeline in which feature requests will be implemented, however the level of community interest in any particular issue will definitely be taken into account as we prioritise our work.

-**Note: please check that your issue doesn't already exist before creating**
+* please do check that a similar issue doesn't already exist before creating a new one
+* if a similar issue does exist, please add ```+1``` to let us know you consider this important

 ## About CATH